StephanGocht/VeriPB/README.rst

 the second '<='.
 Afterwards, the i-th inequality in the input formula gets ID := IDmax + i.

+If the constraint count does not match or is missing then the behaviour is implementation specific and verification either fails or the correct value is used (optionally a warning is emitted).

 For example the opb file::